Mjz86/c_colon/mcc.md

 i pridict that the worst common error is an easy "must initialized an out prameter" or "make a copy of a variable and use that instead of passing itself to multiple function prameters"( the reason being that variables are relocated to the prameter when the prameter is created and will be relocated back when the prameter is "destroyed"  in c colon land , but , often the only use after-rellocation-error is these , which can be avoided  by declaration of a new variable  ), which is , simple and far better than lifetimes or memory bugs.

-or at most a " the catch block cannot caputure a variable that might be dropped in the try block , try copying that variable before the try block to ensure it will not be an output of a throwing function"( the inout or out function  arguments  will  have an uninitialized state or qualifier  on that functios throw path in the caller, when used , the same qualifier set per expression rule will make that expression ill formed).
+or at most a " the catch block cannot caputure a variable that might be dropped in the try block , try copying that variable before the try block to ensure it will not be an output of a throwing function"( the in-out or out function  arguments  will  have an uninitialized state or qualifier  on that functios throw path in the caller, when used , the same qualifier set per expression rule will make that expression ill formed).

 in contrast to C colon ( which allows all of these c++ style things) , Express colon does not have operator overloadding,and also function overloadding,  and template specilizations, and only allows simple template declarations ( like the c++ auto concept constraint prameters),